andyexeter/post-lockdown/readme.txt

 === Post Lockdown ===
 Contributors: andyexeter
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=BRET43XLNLZCJ&lc=GB&item_name=Post%20Lockdown&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted
-Tags: posts, lock, protect, trash, delete
-Requires at least: 4.6
+Tags: protect, lock, permissions, user roles, delete Requires at least: 4.6
 Tested up to: 7.0
 Stable tag: 4.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows admins to protect selected posts and pages so they cannot be trashed or deleted by non-admin users.
+Stop non-admin users trashing, deleting or unpublishing your site-critical posts and pages.
+Lock content down in seconds - no code required.

 == Description ==

-Post Lockdown protects your site-critical pages and posts by disabling all non-admin users' ability to trash or delete them.
-It can also lock pages and posts, which will disable editing of the post as well as disabling trashing/deleting.
+Your homepage.
+Your contact page.
+The landing page that took three weeks to sign off.
+One accidental click from a contributor or a well-meaning editor and it's in the trash - or worse, gone for good.

+Post Lockdown puts your site-critical content out of reach.
+Choose which posts and pages matter, and Post Lockdown stops non-admin users from trashing or deleting them - no custom code, no role editor, no rebuilding permissions from scratch.

+**Two levels of safety**

+* **Protected** - the post can still be edited, but it can't be trashed, deleted, or unpublished.
+Editors keep working; the page stays live.
+* **Locked** - the post can't be edited, trashed or deleted at all.
+Use it for content that must not change.

+**Set it up in under a minute**

-The plugin adds a new options page under the Settings menu in your WordPress admin panel which allows you to quickly search and select for all pages and posts of any post type.
-When you find the item you want to select, simply click it to move it to the right box and click Save Changes.
+Post Lockdown adds a single settings page under Settings > Post Lockdown.
+Start typing to search every post, page, attachment and custom post type on your site, click an item to add it to the Locked or Protected box, then hit Save Changes.
+That's it.

+**Built to stay out of the way**

+* Locked and protected items are clearly flagged in a status column on your post and page lists, so nobody wonders why an action is missing.
+* Works with both the block editor and the classic editor.
+If someone tries to unpublish a protected post, the change is reverted and a notice explains why.
+* Optional bulk actions let you lock or protect items straight from the post list.
+* Manage everything from the command line with WP-CLI - run `wp postlockdown` to see the available commands.
+* A full set of filters lets developers change which capability counts as "admin", set locked and protected posts programmatically, and customise the status column.
+See the FAQ for the complete list.

-See the screenshots for an example of what an Editor would see when they view a list of posts with some locked and protected.
+See the screenshots for exactly what an Editor sees when they open a list of locked and protected posts.

 == Installation ==